Drifter-Supremo/gorlea-todo-list/memory-bank/frontend-README.md

 npm install
 ```

-3. Set up environment variables in `.env.local` with necessary Firebase and Gemini API keys.
+3. Set up environment variables in `.env.local` with necessary Firebase and OpenAI API keys.

 4. Run the development server: